 Professionals: What is PCIT?

-In subsequent sessions, most of the session time is spent coaching caregivers in the application of specific therapy skills.
-Therapists typically coach from an observation room with a one-way mirror into the playroom, using a “bug-in-the-ear” system for communicating to the parents as they play with their child.
-More recent advances in technology has allowed for coaching via video feed from another room which has reduced the need for adjoining clinical spaces.
+More recent advances in technology have allowed for coaching via video feed from another room which has reduced the need for adjoining clinical spaces.
 Concluding each session, the therapist and caregiver together decide which skills to focus on most during daily 5-minute home practice sessions the following week.

 Traditional PCIT also differs from other parent training treatment strategies in that treatment is not session-limited.
 Specifically, families graduate from treatment when parents demonstrate mastery of skills and rate their child's behaviors as being within normal limits.